sjbylo/aba/README.md

    - Aba will try to install all required RPMs using "dnf".
 If dnf is not configured or working the RPMs will need to be installed another way, e.g. DVD.
    - Ensure the internal RHEL bastion has the RPMs installed (as defined in the file templates/rpms-internal.txt).
    - Ensure the *external* RHEL bastion has the RPMs installed (as defined in the file templates/rpms-external.txt).
-   - Install your favourite editor.
+   - Install your favorite editor.
    - Ensure all RPMs are updated with "sudo dnf update".
    - Ensure this git repository is cloned into the bastion anywhere under a user's home directory.
    - Add your Red Hat registry pull secret file to ~/.pull-secret.json